 One final thought, there is no specific timeline for teens to learn specific skills and understand that it is a process and everyone learns different skills at different rates and times.
 Autistic Mama has a great article explaining how no one knows your autistic child’s future.

-Additional Resources for Organizational Strategies and Tips for Teens with Autism
+Additional Resources for Organizational Skills and Tips for Autistic Teens

 Information from the National Autistic Society about Organization, Sequencing and prioritizing.